serverfarmer/heartbeat-linux/README.md

 Heartbeat automatically detects all local drives, even ones not supported by udev:
 - SATA drives connected straight, or via USB or eSATA (including with port multiplier), or even as passthrough from hypervisor to virtual machine
+- NVMe drives connected straight, or via USB (note: not all USB bridge chipsets are supported)
 - SATA/SAS drives connected to MegaRAID controller
 - SATA/SAS drives connected to any custom hardware controller, assuming that such drives are exposed via `/dev/sg*` interfaces